 2.1) Return Policy

 Another top piece of advice is to have the return policy stand out and scream the rules in the header, footer, or wherever they apply.
-Especially if the brand reserves the right not to refund or re-issue a product.
-It helps when shoppers can read this clearly in the terms of services, so they are aligned with the shop’s rules.
+Especially if the brand reserves the right not to refund or replace a product.
+It helps when shoppers can read this clearly in terms of services so they are aware of the shop’s rules.

 2.3) Product Visuals

 The make or break of returns has got to be product visuals.
-These images go through a ton of tinkering and tampering images.
+These images under go a lot of optimisation and design work to make them appealing and faster to load.
 It is no wonder that there are tribes of annoyed shoppers out there bonding over their misled purchases by brands and marketplaces.